DeaglanBartlett/roxy/docs/source/tutorial.rst

         :width: 480px

 Finally, we can run the same functions as before but with the ``method='gmm'`` argument to optimise or run a MCMC.
 Note that we have to use the argument ``ngauss=2`` if we want to fit using two Gaussians.
+We need to choose a prior for the parameters of the GMM, which is controlled by the argument ``gmm_prior``.
+If you use ``gmm_prior='uniform'``, then a uniform prior is placed on the means and widths of the GMM componenets.
+Instead if you use ``gmm_prior='hyper'``, then the means and width have a Gaussian and Inverse Gamma prior, respectively.
+The hyper-parameters controlling these priors are drawn from Uniform or Inverse Gamma distributions (see the paper for more details).
+This introduces
+three further parameters which specify the priors, which we also have to sample.
 For example, running

 .. code-block:: python